How to Celebrate National Volunteer Week

 Paper sign-in sheets or outdated volunteer software don't cut it for virtual volunteer week or for organizations that are expanding their volunteer bases.
 Now is the perfect time to update your management technology to embrace virtual volunteerism!
 Consider upgrading these management areas:

 When volunteering goes virtual, you'll need to make sure your online volunteer management processes are up to speed.
 And an outdated website will only slow you down.
 You don't want your volunteers to spend time searching for how to get involved with your virtual Volunteer Month or Week.

 A volunteer management system can help simplify the online volunteer recruitment and registration process.
 Especially during special events like Volunteer Month, you'll want volunteers to locate projects, register online, and self-schedule with ease.

 As you know, operating remotely means communication logistics become a bit more complicated.
 But keeping your volunteers informed doesn't have to be time-consuming.

 If you use a CRM or volunteer management software, create a segment just for virtual volunteers so you can quickly target your communications.
-You may also consider text messaging (or SMS).
-People tend to read and respond to text messages at high rates, making SMS a reliable way to get the news out fast.
+You may also consider text messaging (or SMS) to manage lots of volunteers and get people on board during the volunteer week rush!
+People tend to read and respond to text messages at high rates, making texts a reliable way to get the news out fast.

 Tracking volunteer attendance becomes much trickier without in-person check-in.
 But you don't want to lose out on ever-important data that comes with tracking volunteer participation.

 If this sounds like nothing short of a nightmare, it may be time for a system upgrade.
 Look for a volunteer mobile app designed for tracking attendance, even when your volunteers are remote.